codemaster05330/timoanttila/src/pages/about.md

 - Proud father of two pets; border collie Deli and cat Sera.
 - Nature lover.
 - An avid visitor as well as a volunteer at many events.
-- I sometimes write <a href="/pulina" title="Ehdottoman oikeat mielipiteet polttaviin kysymyksiin" hreflang="fi">blogs</a> in Finnish.
+- Sometimes writing <a href="/pulina" title="Ehdottoman oikeat mielipiteet polttaviin kysymyksiin" hreflang="fi">articles</a> in Finnish.
 - Investing in stocks and funds.

 ## Technologies: